speedyray/gsdre_project/README.md

 ## Available Scripts

-In the project directory, you can run:
+cd into the start_project directory, and then run:

 ### `python manage.py runserver`